UPTON HASTINGS HALL

 ABOUT THE COMMUNITY

-Hastings Informal Lounge on the first floor is the prime gathering spot for hall-wide events; a large television, new furniture and cafe tables and a common kitchen encourage hanging out.
-The larger, Hastings Formal Lounge is a space that is booked by the university community at large for many events, including visiting speakers, dances, and summer conference groups.
+Hastings Informal Lounge on the first floor is the prime gathering spot for hall-wide events; a large television, couches, cafe tables and a common kitchen encourage hanging out.

 Two classroom spaces, 280 Hastings and 387 Upton, are utilized by the learning communities.

 Every room has built-in closets and dressers, desks and desk chairs, and regular twin beds.
 Amenities include a room micro-fridge, high speed wired internet and cable television hookups.